Tyler Hilton: Early years

+Career

-Music career
+Music

 Hilton heard a local radio station was giving away Jonny Lang concert tickets and called into The Mark & Brian radio show on KLOS in Los Angeles at the age of 16.
 While on the phone, he sang an a cappella version of Jonny Lang’s song "Breakin' Me".
 Mark & Brian were so impressed with Hilton's performance that they gave him a spot at the station's Christmas concert.
 Word of Hilton caught the ear of Maverick Records (owned by Warner Bros.
 Records), who signed him up with a record deal when he was 18.
 Hilton released a self-titled EP on April 6, 2004.
 All four songs were included on his first album The Tracks of Tyler Hilton released on September 28, 2004.
 After the release of his album, Hilton joined the likes of Avril Lavigne, Jet, 50 Cent, and Josh Groban as an artist chosen by AOL Breaker for his star potential.

 In addition to his own albums, Hilton has also appeared on each of the three different One Tree Hill soundtrack albums, some with formerly unreleased material that cannot be found anywhere else.
 Most notably, the cover of the Ryan Adams song "When the Stars Go Blue", which was arranged into a duet with One Tree Hill star Bethany Joy Lenz for the show; also, a cover of "Missing You" by John Waite and the original track "You'll Ask For Me".
 In 2005, he was part of a 23-city concert tour along with Lenz, The Wreckers and Gavin Degraw.
 During the summer of that year, he opened for Hilary Duff on her "Still Most Wanted Tour".

 His EP, Better on Beachwood, which features three songs was released in May 2009.
 Ladies & Gentlemen, another EP followed in April 2010 and features five songs.
 Both EPs are available on iTunes.